Delta-Research-Team/intermap/README.md

 > Accelerated Detection of Interaction Fingerprints on Large-Scale Molecular Ensembles

-Hey there!
-You landed on the official repository for the InterMap project, which aims to provide an efficient and scalable framework for detecting interaction fingerprints in large-scale molecular ensembles (e.g., Molecular Dynamics).
+Welcome the official repository for the InterMap project, which aims to provide an efficient framework for detecting interaction fingerprints in large-scale molecular ensembles (e.g., Molecular Dynamics).

-An interaction fingerprint (IFP) is essentially a binary string where each bit represents a specific type of interaction (such as hydrogen bonds, hydrophobic contacts, ionic interactions, π-π stacking, etc.) between particular atoms or residues in the protein and the ligand.
+An interaction fingerprint (IFP) is essentially a binary vector where each bit represents a specific type of interaction (such as hydrogen bonds, hydrophobic contacts, ionic interactions, π-π stacking, etc.) between particular atoms or residues in two atomic selections.
 A bit is set to 1 if the interaction is present and 0 if it is absent, based on predefined geometric and chemical criteria.

 ## Documentation